elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/command-pattern.md

 **Receiver** -- example code: _Calculator_

-- understands how to carry out the command's associated operation.
+- understands how to carry out the command's associated operation
-- keeps a history of commands executed (optionally).
+- keeps a history of commands executed (optionally)

 **Command** -- example code: _Command_

-- keeps track of information concerning the activity to be taken.
+- keeps track of information concerning the activity that gets taken

 **Invoker** -- example code: _the user activating the buttons._

-- requests that the request be carried out.
+- requests that the request carries out

 <br/>